MatthewSloyan/MD5-message-digest-algorithm/README.md

 A full comprehensive guide on how to run and compile the program with and without command line arguments can be found in the "overview.md" document on this respository.

 ## User Guide
 Below you’ll find a basic guide to the user interface.
 In the “How it works” section and "overview.md" is a description of how this works in the code behind.
+Once compiled there are two ways to run the program, firstly by using command parameters and secondly using a simple to use UI.

+### Run with command line parameters
-There are two ways to run the program, firstly it can be run quickly by using command line arguments to get a hash result on the file or string.
-Additional command line arguments can be included also (--help, --version, --clock, --print and --test).
-More information on all these arguments along with a full description on how to use them can be found in the "overview.md" document.
+This application can handle multiple parameters, but some must be run together.
+These parameteres included (--string, --file, --help, --version, --clock, --print and --test).
+A better description of what these parameters do and how they work can be found in the "overview.md" document.

+### Run with UI
 To run the full program with a UI, enter `./main` and a menu will be presented with options 1, 2, 3 or 0 which are described below.
 This menu loops until 0 is entered to allow the user to hash multiple files or strings.

 * 1 – Allows the user to enter a string to hash.
 A prompt will be displayed to input a string.
 Once entered the program will hash the string and return the hash to the user.
 * 2 – Allows the user to enter a file to hash.
 A prompt will be displayed to input a file path to a chosen file E.g `TestCode/test.txt`.
 Once entered and the file is found the program will hash the file and return the result to the user.
 * 3 – Allows the user to run a series of predefined tests and compare the results using the OpenSSL standard.
 The same tests are run when entering `./main --test`.
 * 0 – Exit the program.

-On all three options the user then has the option to print the result to a file.
+On option 1 and 2 the user has the option to print the result to a file.
 Presented is a menu with options 1 or 2 (1 is Yes and 2 is No).
 If yes is selected the user is given the option to enter the file name.
 This must include the file extension such as .txt.
 This file will be written to the current directory.

 ### Testing and samples
 A description of my full testing efforts can found in the "overview.md" document.